 Think about it this way: dried basil’s flavors have been concentrated, whereas the water content of fresh basil dilutes its flavor somewhat.
 What you should note is that while dried basil offers more flavor, you won’t get the same flavor you would get from fresh basil.

-Dried basil’s flavor profile is mintier and without as much of the anise note that is one of fresh basil’s most distinctive characteristics.
-The differences in flavor and aroma are because some volatile oils get lost during the drying process.
+Dried basil’s flavor profile is mintier and without as much of the anise note that is one of fresh sweet basil’s most distinctive characteristics.
+The differences in taste and aroma are because some volatile oils get lost during the drying process.

-You can use dried basil as a substitute for fresh basil in most cooked applications, but not for the uncooked ones.
+You can use dried basil as fresh basil substitute in most cooked applications, but not for the uncooked ones.
 Before you think about switching these two up, remember the differences in texture.
-Dried basil will not be a great substitute in applications where the texture or appearance of fresh basil is important.
+Dried basil will not be a great substitute where the recipe calls for fresh and the texture or appearance of fresh basil is important to the overall dish.

 Alternatively, you will find that fresh basil works well as a dried basil alternative in most applications.
 If you plan to use fresh basil as a substitute for dried basil, remember that it has a shorter cooking time.